pravshot/textov/README.md

 Arul Viswanathan arulv2

 Project intro:
 Our project uses Markov chains to generate sentences from a text dataset. textov will read in user inputted text files and generate uniquely ordered text that resembles the words in the file.
-Essentially a deepfakes for text.
 Uses parallelism and sparse matrices for efficient memory and runtime.

 Goals:
 - Create a Markov Chain map off of the words in a text file